 Flashing Materials

-- Rubber (EPDM) — used primarily for pipe boots and flexible penetration seals.
-Subject to UV degradation and hail impact cracking over time.
+- Rubber (EPDM) — used for pipe boots and flexible seals

 Why Flashing Is Consistently Missed in Insurance Estimates